-Supporting the health care system in South Kivu
+Support for the health care system in the South Kivu region

-Title: Supporting the health care system in South Kivu
+Title: Supporting the health system in South Kivu (PASS)

 Commissioned by: Swiss Agency for Development and Cooperation (SDC)

 Lead executing agency: Ministry of Health of the South Kivu province

 The state of health of the population in the eastern Democratic Republic of Congo is precarious.
 The difficult security situation, poverty, and geographical and cultural aspects impair health care for many people.